Best Practices

 import aiviro

-from aiviro.utils import file_utils
+from aiviro.core.utils import file_utils

 if __name__ == '__main__':